NCAA recommendations call for bigger championship events

 – Require schools to create a ”direct pathway for full-time clinical services of a licensed mental health professional exclusively dedicated to serving student-athletes.”

-— Schools and conference should create Student-Athlete Advisory Committees, similar to those used by the NCAA to allow athletes to be more involved in decisions.
+– Schools and conferences should create Student-Athlete Advisory Committees, similar to those used by the NCAA to allow athletes to be more involved in decisions.

 – Require more accountability, training and certification for coaches.